canarybuilds/zulip/templates/zerver/help/demo-organizations.md

 {start_tabs}

-1. Go to feniks chat.com and click **New organization** in the top-right corner.
+1. Go to chat.feniks.global and click **New organization** in the top-right corner.

 1. Enter your email and click **Create organization**.
 After confirming your email, you will be taken to the **Create your organization** page.